'Severe' Systemd Bug Allowed Remote Code Execution For Two Years

 Sorry, thats not how its done in Unix.
 We don't want a huge monolithic application as init since that brings a huge attack surface to the most important process in the OS, not to mention a bug in a service that doesn't belong there potentially bringing down the entire system.

-Re:No, its not a pretty decent idea (Score:5, Insightful)
+Re:No, its not a pretty decent idea (Score:4, Insightful)

 We don't want a huge monolithic application as init since that brings a huge attack surface to the most important process in the OS